josmithiii/lightning-hydra-template-extended/README.md

 - **Automatic Model Configuration**: Models auto-configure from dataset metadata
 - **Efficient Loading**: Optimized dimension detection with cross-validation
 - **Comprehensive Testing**: 27 tests covering all VIMH functionality

+### Documentation

+See [docs/extensions.md](docs/extensions.md) for more on the LHTE extensions to LHT.

+See [docs/index.md](docs/index.md) for an overview of all documention and tutorials available.

 ### 🚀 Quick Start